Alternative career options for veterinary graduates.

 1. Public Health

 Large companies focused on many different areas (eg. pharmaceuticals, pet food & pet supplies) are constantly hiring veterinarians.
-These companies are also willing to pay very healthy salaries to obtain them.
-If you can find a company that also shares your personal values, then you might be looking at the perfect career match!
+These organizations are also willing to pay very healthy salaries to obtain them.
+If you can find a company that also shares your personal values, then you might be looking at an ideal career match.

 The most successful companies are those that understand their customers, and help to solve real problems that their market is facing.
 Who better to identify the problems that need solving than an actual veterinarian?
 Plus, who do you think other veterinarians are more likely to want to buy from: a fellow veterinarian, or a business person who can’t relate to them?